 Complete Streets is a public policy that enables municipalities to create safer, more accessible streets for all users.

-Complete Streets make it easy to cross the street, walk to shops, bicycle to work and use public transit.
-Municipalities or counties choose to adopt Complete Streets policies to create safe and accessible transportation choices for residents.
+Complete Streets are streets that accommodate all users, such as pedestrians, bicyclists, motorists and transit riders.
+Complete Streets can make a community more livable and appealing for residents of all ages and abilities by making it easy to cross the street, walk to shops, bicycle to work and use public transit.
+Municipalities or counties can choose to adopt Complete Streets policies to create safe and accessible transportation choices for residents.

 Who benefits from Complete Streets?

-- Children – play safely in a neighborhood
+- Children – can play safely in a neighborhood without fear of traffic.

-- Senior citizens – walk to nearby destinations and age in place
+- Senior citizens – can walk to nearby destinations and age in place.

-- Persons with disabilities – travel safely and independently
+- Persons with disabilities – can travel safely and independently.

 How can RideWise help?